vibe-d/vibe.d/README.md

 Instead of explicitly installing vibe.d, it is now recommended to use [DUB](https://github.com/rejectedsoftware/dub) for building vibe.d based applications.
-Once DUB is installed, you can create a new project by running `dub init &lt;name&gt;` and enable the use of vibe.d by adding the following dependency to the `package.json` file in your project's directory:
+Once DUB is installed, you can create a new project by running `dub init <name>` and enable the use of vibe.d by adding the following dependency to the `package.json` file in your project's directory:

     {